Opinion: Please stop asking me how my Christmas was

 Outside of the cost of living crisis, there are so many other reasons that this season can feel like a pressure cooker misery.
 Maybe you’re living with a long-term mental health issue or caring for someone who is – eating disorders, for example, can turn the holiday into a disaster zone.
 Maybe you’re estranged from your family, you’re alone or isolated.
 Maybe your family Christmas is a minefield of sexist, racist, homophobic or transphobic microaggressions, or where you cannot be your authentic self.
 Perhaps you’re struggling with a bereavement and Christmas reminds you of what you’ve lost with a sharp, stabbing needle of grief.

 This last point is exactly why I don’t relish the question “how was your Christmas” this year.
-It’s the first one since my beloved, clever, hilarious Grandad died.
+It’s the first one since my beloved, clever, hilarious grandad died.
 It wasn’t just “not the same”, there was a gaping hole in the festivities.
 Everything felt wrong.
-When we went to my Grandma’s house for Boxing Day and I saw one of Grandad’s shirts still hanging on the back of the bathroom door, it was like having a breezeblock dropped onto my chest, knocking all the wind out of me.
+When we went to my grandma’s house for Boxing Day and I saw one of Grandad’s shirts still hanging on the back of the bathroom door, it was like having a breezeblock dropped onto my chest, knocking all the wind out of me.

 On Christmas Eve and on the 25th, I got through by burying myself in food prep, by staying busy, rushing through peeling and chopping, making lists of tasks and timings.
 By Boxing Day, I was exhausted and my carefully-stacked wall of composure crumbled.
 His chair was empty, his spark missing from dinner table conversation.
 He didn’t tease me about my socialist leanings or regale us all with tales of his Christmases in Barnsley in the 1940s.
 I felt empty, hollowed out, with only the terrible, howling rage and pain at the finality of it all.